< /> < /> < />

 Hair growth shampoo and conditioner

-When treating something like thinning hair, you want to use top quality products that are actively helping, not hindering, the process.
+When treating something like thinning hair, you want to use top-quality products that are actively helping, not hindering, the process.
 Pilot's Hair Growth Shampoo & Conditioner are specifically formulated by our experts to give your hair follicles a helping hand.

-The Thicken Shampoo and Keep Conditioner contain ingredients like niacinamide, caffeine, zinc and amino acids to help make your follicles thicker, healthier and happier.
+The Hair Growth Anti-Dandruff Shampoo and Conditioner contain ingredients like niacinamide, caffeine, zinc and amino acids to help make your follicles thicker, healthier and happier.

 Hair transplant surgery

+One of the more drastic (and costly) ways of treating a receding hairline is through hair transplant surgery.
 While this approach is far more invasive than oral or topical treatments, it does tend to be pretty effective at encouraging hair growth, especially for people in the later stages of hair loss.

 The most common transplant procedure involves taking healthy hair follicles from the back and sides of the head and transplanting them into areas of the scalp where you no longer have hair or where the hair is thinning.

-For those with a receding hairline, these follicles would be transplanted around the crown of the head to fill in the hairline.
 To see the full effects of a transplant usually takes up to 12 months but many men do tend to experience thicker hair as a result.

+The cost involved with hair transplants can't be ignored, with the surgery often costing between AU$11,000 to AU$18,000.
 In many cases, the procedure can cost up to AU$30,000.
 And, given this is surgery, it comes with its own set of risks.

 Low-level light therapy